 AMURT UK has assisted AMURT Romania with fundraising to cover on going operational costs to keep this life changing facility open.

 Romania is also home to a thriving AMURTEL chapter.
-Founded in 1995 by a group of local and international women volunteers, after analyzing the needs in post communist Romania, the group decided to specialize in inclusive education for children with special needs and social services for abandoned children and youth.
-Since then the chapter has founded two holistic kindergartens in Bucharest, an community-supported agricultural organic farm that provides food and work experience to disadvantaged young people and the Fountain Of Hope after school centre.
+Founded in 1995 by a group of local and international women volunteers.
+After analysing the needs in post communist Romania, the group decided to specialise in inclusive education for children with special needs and social services for abandoned children and youth.
+Since then the chapter has founded two holistic kindergartens in Bucharest, a community-supported agricultural organic farm that provides food and work experience to disadvantaged young people and the Fountain Of Hope after school centre.
 The centre offers hot meals, homework support and extracurricular activities economically disadvantaged schoolchildren.